kubernetes/community/contributors/design-proposals/scheduling/scheduler-equivalence-class.md

 - **Invalid predicates:**
     - `GeneralPredicates`.
 This invalidate should be done during `scheduler.assume(...)` because binding can be asynchronous.
 So we just optimistically invalidate predicate cached result there, and if later this pod failed to bind, the following pods will go through normal predicate functions and nothing breaks.

+    - For Pod with volumes.
+It's same case with PV/PVC added, expect we only need invalidate predicates on the bound node.
+So: `MaxEBSVolumeCount`, `MaxGCEPDVolumeCount`, `MaxAzureDiskVolumeCount` (if volume is in one of them) and `NoVolumeZoneConflict`.

-    - No `MatchInterPodAffinity`: the scheduler will make sure newly binded pod will not break the existing inter pod affinity.
+    - No `MatchInterPodAffinity`: the scheduler will make sure newly bound pod will not break the existing inter pod affinity.
 So we does not need to invalidate MatchInterPodAffinity when pod added.
 But when a pod is deleted, existing inter pod affinity may become invalid. (e.g. this pod was preferred by some else, or vice versa).

         - NOTE: assumptions above **will not** stand when we implemented features like `RequiredDuringSchedulingRequiredDuringExecution`.

     - No `NoDiskConflict`: the newly scheduled pod fits to existing pods on this node, it will also fits to equivalence class of existing pods.

 - **Scope:**
-    - The node which the pod was binded with.
+    - The node which the pod was bound with.